New Patients 215.234.3772

 How do I prevent an ingrown toenail from coming back?

 Taking simple precautions can reduce the chances of your ingrown toenail from coming back.
 Cut your toenail with toe clippers and in a straight pattern.
-Do not cut it back too short as this can cause it to burry itself back into your skin.
+Do not cut it back too short, as this can cause it to burry itself back into your skin.
 Also, try to wear shoes that do not fit too tight.
 This is a common contributor to ingrown toenails.

 Is removing an ingrown toenail painful?